home-assistant/developers.home-assistant/docs/api/rest.md

 Returns an array of state objects.
 Each state has the following attributes: `entity_id`, `state`, `last_changed` and `attributes`.

+You can pass the following optional GET parameters:

+- `filter_entity_id=<entity_ids>` to get only the defined entity states - comma separated.

 ```json
 [
     {